Kelly Ayotte: Same-sex marriage and LGBT rights

+Ayotte's views on same-sex marriage as well as adoption by same-sex couples have evolved with time.
+As New Hampshire's attorney general, she opposed requiring employers to provide benefits to same-sex couples, and sought to appeal a court ruling on the issue; the appeal was dropped after New Hampshire legalized civil unions.

-Speaking about gay marriage, Ayotte said in 2010: "Ultimately I do think this is a matter for the states and states should decide how to define marriage.
+In 2010, Ayotte said of same-sex marriage: "Ultimately I do think this is a matter for the states and states should decide how to define marriage.
 New Hampshire's already made that decision and I respect the decision."
-In 2015, Ayotte was one of eleven U.S. Senate Republicans who voted to extend Social Security and veterans' benefits to all legally married same-sex couples.
-In November 2013, Ayotte was one of 10 Senate Republicans who voted in favor of the Employment Non-Discrimination Act, which passed by a vote of 64–32.
-Human Rights Campaign, which supports same-sex marriage and other gay rights, gave Ayotte an 80% rating.
+In 2015, she was one of 11 U.S. Senate Republicans who voted to extend Social Security and veterans' benefits to all same-sex married couples.
+The Human Rights Campaign, which supports same-sex marriage and other gay rights, gave Ayotte an 80% rating.

+Running for governor in 2024, Ayotte said she opposes laws that keep a student's gender identity confidential and supports laws requiring schools to inform parents about a student's gender identity at school.
+But Ayotte vetoed two anti-LGBT bills in 2025, one that would have banned books with LGBT themes and one that would have created bathroom restrictions.
+She said she believes "there are important and legitimate privacy and safety concerns raised by biological males using places such as female locker rooms and being placed in female correctional facilities" but that "At the same time, I see that House Bill 148 is overly broad and impractical to enforce, potentially creating an exclusionary environment for some of our citizens".

 Violence Against Women Act

-Ayotte voted for reauthorization of the Violence Against Women Act in 2012.
-In 2014, Ayotte and Missouri Democratic Senator Claire McCaskill led passage of a bill to reform the way the military handles sexual assaults, increase prosecutions, and improve support for survivors.
-In 2015, Ayotte and New York Democratic Senator Kirsten Gillibrand introduced the Campus Accountability and Safety Act to combat sexual assault on college campuses and better support survivors.
+Ayotte voted to reauthorize the Violence Against Women Act in 2012.
+In 2014, she and Claire McCaskill led passage of a bill to reform the way the military handles sexual assaults, increase prosecutions, and improve support for survivors.
+In 2015, she and Kirsten Gillibrand introduced the Campus Accountability and Safety Act to combat sexual assault on college campuses and better support survivors.